Social anxiety: Exclusion theory

-At its simplest, social anxiety might be regarded as a basic human need to 'fit' into a given social group.
+At its simplest, social anxiety might come from as a basic human need to 'fit into' a given social group.
 Someone might be excluded due to their inability to contribute to a group, deviance from group standards, or even unattractiveness.
 Due to the benefits of living in a group, an individual would want to avoid social isolation at any cost.
-Anxiety may serve as anticipation of an event that may lead to social exclusion.
+Knowing what is and is not seen as attractive to others allows individuals to anticipate and prevent rejection, criticisms, or exclusion by others.
+Humans are physiologically sensitive to social cues and therefore detect changes in interactions which may indicate dissatisfaction or unpleasant reactions.
+Overall, social anxiety may serve as a way for people to avoid certain actions that might bring anticipated social exclusion.